 By Anita Tang

 Anita Tang shares the process for running a Campaign Clinic to generate fresh ideas and innovations in campaigning.
-A printer friendly version of the guide is available to download from the box at the bottom of this page.
+Anita Tang developed the Campaign Clinic process for Australian Progress Fellowships and ran the process at the Progress 2019 conference.

 A Campaign Clinic is a structured, time constrained process for generating new ideas for a “stuck” campaign by inviting a range of rapid-fire, fresh perspectives.
 The new ideas come from a brains trust of fellow travelers – people passionate about social change but who are not working on your specific campaign.
 The process helps generate new ideas, approaches and strategies for campaigns or organising challenges.